-- Intent to Submit: Respondents who intend to bid on this procurement opportunity are required to register / submit their intent with the Permanent Secretary, Mr. Carl Smith, in writing (contact information above) no later than 3:00 p.m.
-(Eastern Standard Time) on or before Friday, May 2, 2014.
-Registration of intent may be provided by fax, surface mail or by email. - Questions: The deadline for the submission of questions by Vendors is 3:00 p.m.
-(Eastern Standard Time) on or before Friday May 2, 2014.
-All questions must be submitted in writing, either by fax, surface mail or by e-mail, to Permanent Secretary, Mr. Carl Smith, at contact information provided above. - RFP Supplementary Information: Formal written responses to all questions submitted, along with a copy of the originating question, will be provided to all registered Vendors, in the form of official addenda to the RFP, no later than Monday May 19, 2014. - Proposals: All proposals are due by 3:00 p.m.
-(Eastern Standard Time) on or before Friday May 30, 2014.
+- 3.6.2 Questions: The deadline for the submission of questions by Vendors is 4:00 p.m.
+(Eastern Standard Time) on or before Friday 27 March, 2020.
+All requests for clarification must be received in writing via e-mail to EUGENEPOITIER@BAHAMAS.GOV.BS. - RFP Supplementary Information: Formal written responses to all questions submitted, along with a copy of the originating question, will be provided to all registered Vendors, in the form of official addenda to the RFP, no later than Friday, April 03, 2020. - Proposals: All proposals are due by 4:00 p.m.
+(Eastern Standard Time) on or before Thursday 09th April, 2020.
 Any proposal received at the designated location after the required time and date specified for receipt shall be considered late and non-responsive.
 Any late proposals will not be evaluated for award and will be returned unopened to the respondent.